LocLuong26/LocLuong26.github.io/index.md

 * Lab 5

-    Lab 5, part 3, because with the knowledge we had then, we were able to complete a complex code to compute a game of BLackjack.
+    Lab 5, part 3, because with the knowledge we had then, we were able to complete a complex code to compute a game of Blackjack.
 We used command line arguments and arithmetic computing to recognize face cards from number cards.
 This was the first time I had struggled with using arithmetic operators, however, I was able to learn and succeed in the end.
 * Lab 2

     Lab 2, part 2, taught me early on they syntax is a fundamental step in creating efficient and credible code.
 This lab part helped me build a habit of always remembering to double-check my syntax and rewrite incorrect code.
 I think that this lab helped me build confidence and will continue to remind me of the importance of syntax in my career.